frankyeh/Brain-Data/hcp_template.md

 > Reference: Yeh FC, Panesar S, Fernandes D, Meola A, Yoshino M, Fernandez-Miranda JC, Vettel JM, Verstynen T. Population-averaged atlas of the macroscale human structural connectome and its network topology.
 Neuroimage.
 2018 Sep 1;178:57-68.

+> License: the WU-Minn HCP open access data use term (4) at <https://www.humanconnectome.org/study/hcp-young-adult/document/wu-minn-hcp-consortium-open-access-data-use-terms> Please acknowledge the source to the WU-Minn HCP.

 The HCP842 registration used FSL's FA template as the template space.
 It is the old ICBM152 space.

 The HCP-842 template was constructed using a total of 842 subjects' diffusion MRI data from the Human Connectome Project (2015 Q3, 900-subject release).
 The diffusion images were acquired using a multishell diffusion scheme.
 The b-values were 1000, 2000, and 3000 s/mm2.
 The number of diffusion sampling directions were 90, 90, and 90.
 The in-plane resolution was 1.25 mm.
 The slice thickness was 1.25 mm.
 The diffusion data were reconstructed in the MNI space using q-space diffeomorphic reconstruction (Yeh et al., Neuroimage, 58(1):91-9, 2011) to obtain the spin distribution function (Yeh et al., IEEE TMI, ;29(9):1626-35, 2010).
 A diffusion sampling length ratio of 1.25 was used, and the output resolution was 1 mm.
 The atlas was constructed by averaging the SDFs of the 842 individual subjects.

 M: 372 F:470 ages: 20~40 (2015 Q4, 900-subject release)

-## License

-The HCP-842 data are shared under the WU-Minn HCP open access data use term (4) at <https://www.humanconnectome.org/study/hcp-young-adult/document/wu-minn-hcp-consortium-open-access-data-use-terms> Please acknowledge the source to the WU-Minn HCP.

 ## Download